TakeLab/podium/docs/source/walkthrough.rst

 Customizing the preprocessing pipeline with Fields
 --------------------------------------------------

 Data processing in Podium is wholly encapsulated in the flexible :class:`podium.storage.Field` class.
-Default Fields for the SST dataset are already defined in the :meth:`podium.datasets.impl.SST.get_dataset_splits` method, but you can easily redefine and customize them.
+Default Fields for the SST dataset are defined in the :meth:`podium.datasets.impl.SST.get_dataset_splits` method, but you can easily redefine and customize them.
 We will only scratch the surface of customizing Fields in this section.

 Fields have a number of constructor arguments, only some of which we will enumerate here:

   - :obj:`name` (str): The name under which the Field's data will be stored in the dataset's example attributes.
   - :obj:`tokenizer` (str | callable | optional): The tokenizer for sequential data.
-You can pass a string to use some predefined tokenizers or pass a python callable which performs tokenization (e.g. a function or a class which implements ``__call__``).
+You can pass a string to use a predefined tokenizer or pass a python callable which performs tokenization (e.g. a function or a class which implements ``__call__``).
 For predefined tokenizers, you can use ``'split'`` for ``str.split`` tokenizer or ``'spacy-lang'`` for the spacy tokenizer in ``lang`` language.
 For the spacy english tokenizer, this argument would be ``'spacy-en'``.
 If the data Field should not be tokenized, this argument should be None.
 Defaults to ``'split'``.
   - :obj:`numericalizer` (Vocab | callable | optional): The method to convert tokens to indices.
 Traditionally, this argument should be a Vocab instance but users can define their own numericalization function and pass it as an argument.
 Custom numericalization can be used when you want to ensure that a certain token has a certain index for consistency with other work.
 If ``None``, numericalization won't e attempted.
   - :obj:`is_target` (bool): Whether this data Field is a target field (will be used as a label during prediction).
 This flag serves merely as a convenience, to separate batches into input and target data during iteration.
   - :obj:`fixed_length`: (int, optional): Usually, text batches are padded to the maximum length of an instance in batch (default behavior).
 However, if you are using a fixed-size model (e.g. CNN without pooling) you can use this argument to force each instance of this Field to be of ``fixed_length``.
 Longer instances will be right-truncated, shorter instances will be padded.